Detroit auto show begins amid talk of NAFTA, tax cuts

 The Detroit Auto Show shifted into full gear Sunday with international trade and tax cuts dominating the conversation, even as an optimistic industry raced to meet Americans' seemingly insatiable appetite for trucks and SUVs.

-GM had kicked off the show early Saturday night by debuting its revamped Chevrolet Silverado pickup truck.
+GM had kicked off the auto show early Saturday night by debuting its revamped Chevrolet Silverado pickup truck.
 Ford was expected to launch vehicles later Sunday, with more launches Monday and early Tuesday.

 Industry insiders were taking a wait-and-see attitude toward talks to revamp the North American Free Trade Agreement, which has generated fears of huge tariffs on Mexican-made imports to the US.